GracesGames/SpaceShooter2DKit/docs/documentation.md

 ### UI

+All user interfaces support gamepad input.

 __HUD__

-BP_HUD is the in-game user interface and shows the player the current score, health, and amount of nuke ammo.
+BP_HUD is the in-game user interface and shows the player the current health, ammo, score, score multiplier and amount of nuke ammo.
 It also defines the game over screen with the high score, current score and a return to menu button.
 The MobileHUD version is created for mobile support.
 It is more centered to show the virtual joystick and buttons (fire, nuke and pause).